COMP1100 Assignment 1, Semester 2 2023

 in a list into a singlePicture

 .
 You will need to recurse over the input list.
 If you have not yet completed Lab 5, you may want to work on other parts of the assignment and come back to this.
-In particular, we should draw older shapes first, and newer shapes last, so that newer shapes overlay older ones. -
+In particular, we will treatShapeColoured

-Here is the sample image for you to test your work against:
+Here are the sample images (drawn by my children) for you to test your work against:

 in